Molar Pregnancy: Symptoms, Risks and Treatment

 Although the removal of a molar pregnancy is not the termination of a developing child, it is still a loss.
 Even when an embryo is present, it does not have the opportunity to develop into a child.
 Most women discover that they are dealing with a molar pregnancy after the discovery and anticipation of being pregnant.
-Dreams, plans and hopes are cancelled all at once; it is still a significant loss.
+Dreams, plans, and hopes are canceled all at once; it is still a significant loss.

 - There will have to be healing time for all involved, and grief will be experienced.

 - Recognize that people may try to console you with statements like, “Well at least it wasn’t a baby.”
 This doesn’t help, but at least know that they are trying.
 Let them know what you need.